10 DEI Activities for the Workplace (With Debrief)

 - Finally, have each employee share what they learned about their partners that surprised them.

-Debrief: Point out how easy it is to get to know each other a little better.
-Just take out a few minutes every day to talk to people of a different culture.
+Point out how easy it is to get to know each other a little better.
+Encourage everyone to just take out a few minutes every day to talk to people of a different culture.

 #3.
 Insensitivity Jar